|

 scanner data since 1998 in order to provide its clients

+with the most accurate terrain elevation data possible.
 The laser wavelength of SGL's scanning LiDAR system is

 near infrared and the scanning mechanism is a rotating